-A second scenario, which may seem exaggerated but is still important, is when a deaf person is on an aircraft and the safety information is given.
+This may seem exaggerated, but it is still important when a deaf person is on an aircraft and safety information is given.
 Should the flight become dangerous, it is ESSENTIAL that a deaf person is able to know what to do – which they can only achieve by accessing the health and safety information given at the start.
-Luckily, aircraft safety is now taught through a subtitled video, rather than spoken through the tannoy system.
+Luckily, aircraft safety is now taught through a subtitled video rather than spoken through the tannoy system.

-How about an announcement is made at a train station.
+How about if an announcement is made at a train station?
 If a deaf person is waiting for a train and the platform changes, how will they know?
 Usually, this information is initially given through a verbal announcement.
-By the time there is a visual indicator, or the deaf person has been made aware, the train may have left.
+When there is a visual indicator, or the deaf person has been made aware, the train may have left.

-Many things have been put into place to ensure that information is given to deaf people as quickly as possible, whether this be access to Communication Professionals at the doctors, or subtitles on the news, deaf people have higher access to information than they ever did.
-But we must not let ourselves get complacent, and start believing that access to information is equal, because it is not.
+Many things have been put into place to ensure that information is given to deaf people as quickly as possible.
+Whether this is access to Communication Professionals at the doctors or subtitles on the news.
+Deaf people have higher access to information than they ever did.
+But we must not let ourselves get complacent and start believing that access to information is equal because it is not.

-But the way to not kill a deaf person?
-Ensure information is delivered clearly, by a Registered Professional when needed and is understood.
+How not to kill a deaf person?
+Ensure that a Registered Professional delivers information clearly when needed and is understood.